 Both microdermabrasion and chemical peel are extremely effective techniques when it comes to removing the dead skin cells and dirt, accumulated on the skin surface, reduce fine lines and wrinkles, pore size and dark spots on the skin of the face and hands as well as the depth of scars, following acne or chicken pox.
 The blood circulation improves and the skin is instantly rejuvenated.

 After a mild peeling, the skin is usually reddish for a period between several hours to one day after the procedure.
-Then the redness gradually fades and a slight flaking occurs on the surface layer of dead cells formed as a result of the procedure.
+Then the redness gradually fades and slight flaking occurs on the surface layer of dead cells formed as a result of the procedure.

-When it comes to a moderate or a deep peel, immediately after the procedure, the skin is once again reddish and irritated.
+When it comes to a moderate or a deep peel, immediately after the procedure, the skin is reddish and irritated.
 It gradually thickens, forming a thick red-brownish crust within 36 hours, which gradually cracks and peels out of the surface of the skin in the form of large flakes.

 The pricing varies between $60 and $250 and you can use the machine for an unlimited period of time.